Updated August 10, 2021

 When going through with a garage demolition or deconstruction, there will no doubt be quite a bit of debris to deal with.

 Depending on your state or city ordinances, it's possible that there is a law regarding the number of materials you must recycle.

 For materials that cannot be recycled, renting a dumpster is another great way to manage the debris.

 Oftentimes, the demolition contractor will handle the dumpster rental process, but be sure to discuss this with them up front.

-- Keep reading about proper disposal methods: A Convenient Guide to What You Can and Can't Put in a Roll-Off Container
+Keep reading about proper disposal methods: What Can I Put in a Dumpster?: A Quick Guide to What's Allowed in Roll-off Containers